acurtis869/acurtis869/README.md

 ## Welcome to my GitHub

 I am a passionate data analyst currently working at GLL in the Business Insights team in London.
 I have several years of professional experience within data and hold a Bachelor's degree in Mathematics from the University of Bath and a Master's in Data Science from the University of St Andrews.
 My educational background has equipped me with a strong foundation in mathematical concepts and data science methodologies, which I apply to solve complex problems and derive actionable business insights.
-I enjoy learning and am committed to further self-development, currently working towards Microsoft Azure Data Engineering Certification.
+I enjoy learning and am committed to further self-development, currently working towards Microsoft's Azure Data Engineer Associate Certification.

 ## Current Projects